How to play Two Handed Euchre /

 Three Handed Euchre (AKA as 'Cutthroat Euchre')

 Three handed euchre also uses a standard deck of 24 cards with the card ranking again staying the same.
 The cards are dealt out in groups of 2's and 3's.
 With three handed, an additional three cards are dealt to the dummy hand.
-No player is allowed to see this hand until bidding is over.
+No player is allowed to see this hand until bidding is complete.
 Each player receives 5 cards.
 The remaining cards are placed face down in front of the dealer and the top card is turned over.

 The naming of trump is done the same as it is in traditional euchre, with the option to name trump first given to the player immediately left of the dealer, and continuing clockwise.
 The player winning the bid gets to pick up the cards in the dummy hand.
 The dealer would then pick up the turn card.
-If the bidder is also the dealer then he gets the turn up card as well.
-Any player that has picked up cards must also discard so that all players hold 5 cards in their hand before play begins.
+If the bidder is also the dealer then he gets to pick the turn card as well.
+Any player that has picked up cards must also discard the same amount so that all players hold 5 cards before play begins.

 Getting less than 3 tricks results in a euchre and gives both defenders 2 points.
 Each player keeps his own score.
 Game is played to 10 as normal.

 Going alone is still an option and occurs when the calling player opts not to pick up the dummy hand.
 A player wishing to go alone must state so before looking at the dummy hand.
 He may not look at the cards in the dummy hand.
 Taking 5 tricks on a lone call gives bidder 4 points.
 Taking three or four tricks gets one point.
 Getting less than 3 tricks will give both defenders 2 points.

 During play no one is allowed to look at the cards in the kitty.
 This includes not looking at the dummy hand on a lone call.